VERNIERELoic/VERNIERELoic/README.md

 <h2 align="center">DevOps Engineer</h2>

-- You can reach me at contact@loicverniere.fr
+- You can reach me at loic.verniere@protonmail.com
 - On [Linkedin](https://linkedin.com/in/loic-verniere)

 # 💫 About Me: